63Klabs/atlantis-tutorials/tutorials/00-basic-api-gateway-with-lambda-written-in-node/README.md

       Environment:
         Variables:
-          detailedLogs: !If [ IsProduction, "0",  "5"] # 0 for prod, 2-5 for non-prod
+          LOG_LEVEL: !If [ IsProduction, "0",  "5"] # 0 for prod, 2-5 for non-prod
-          deployEnvironment: !Ref DeployEnvironment
+          DEPLOY_ENVIRONMENT: !Ref DeployEnvironment
           paramStore: !Ref ParameterStoreHierarchy
           lambdaTimeoutInSeconds: !Ref FunctionTimeOutInSeconds # so we can calculate any external connection timeout in our code

 ```

-The Lambda environment variable `detailedLogs` is set to `0` for `PROD` and `5` for anything that is not production-like (`TEST` and `DEV`)
+The Lambda environment variable `DEPLOY_ENVIRONMENT` is set to `0` for `PROD` and `5` for anything that is not production-like (`TEST` and `DEV`)

-The Lambda environment variable `deployEnvironment` can be used to shorten cache expiration for testing purposes if your function caches data.
+The Lambda environment variable `DEPLOY_ENVIRONMENT` can be used to shorten cache expiration for testing purposes if your function caches data.

 ### Use Sparingly